Ben Rothman

 Ben Rothman is, as of May 2012, the number one ranked Association croquet player in North America.
-After focusing his life towards the game in 2007, he has become a formidable force and a player to beat in serious competition around the world.
+After focusing his life towards the game in 2007, he has become a notable player in competitions around the world.
 Rothman has won many high-profile croquet tournaments and competed in such major competitions as many USCA National Championships, the WCF World Championships, the MacRobertson Shield, and the Solomon Trophy.

 Early life

 Benjamin Hunter Rothman (aka Brothman) was born on November 9, 1983, in Berkeley, California.
 While visiting family in Maine over the summers during his childhood, he learned to play croquet from a cousin, Larry Stettner.
 Rothman began playing nine-wicket croquet, entering his first tournament in 1995, the Claremont Classic.
 By 1996 he was playing American six-wicket croquet.
 Association croquet and golf croquet tournaments soon followed.

 Following high school, Rothman graduated from the University of California, San Diego, in 2006 with a bachelor's degree in psychology.
 During his time at UCSD he remained a competitive sportsman through his active participation in ultimate frisbee.
 After graduation, Rothman soon turned to croquet full-time.